-- Chemistry GSAs (master's and doctoral students in the Department of Biomedical and Chemical Engineering and Sciences) - CRC
+- Chemistry GSAs (master's and doctoral students in the Department of Chemistry and Chemical Engineering) - CRC

-- Math GSAs (master's and doctoral students in the Department of Mathematical Sciences) - MAC
+- Math GSAs (master's and doctoral students in the Department of Mathematics and Systems Engineering) - MAC

-- Computer Science GSAs (master's and doctoral students in the Department of Computer Engineering and Sciences) and members of Upsilon Pi Epsilon - CS Help Desk
+- Computer Science GSAs (master's and doctoral students in the Department of Electrical Engineering and Computer Science) and members of Upsilon Pi Epsilon - CS Help Desk

 - Physics GSAs (master's and doctoral students in the Department of Aerospace, Physics, and Space Sciences)